 White chocolate bark is the unexpected dessert you’ll love making and eating!
+And these bright, delicious dried fruits (always in season!!) are brightening up my days!

 Every spring growing up, my mom bought white chocolate, brown butter truffles with spring-colored sprinkles on top.
 I’ve always been a sucker for sprinkles and they were amazing!
 I craved them all year round but had to wait for those spring months to arrive.